UniMath/agda-unimath/src/orthogonal-factorization-systems/pullback-hom.lagda.md

   compute-pullback-hom-comp-left = refl-htpy
 ```

-### Computing the fiber map of the pullback-hom square
+### Computing the fiber map between the vertical maps in the pullback-hom square

 ```agda
 module _